 Many people assume NGOs run on good intentions alone.
 While a strong sense of purpose drives their work, they are also complex organizations with real-world operational needs.
 They have staff to pay, offices to run, and strategic goals to meet.
 An NGO’s independence is also a key part of its trustworthiness.
 As a result, leaders must carefully consider their funding sources.
 For example, relying too heavily on government grants could potentially limit an organization’s ability to speak freely on important issues.
 Navigating these practicalities is part of ensuring the mission can continue effectively for years to come.

-Reality: Accountability Is Key
+Reality: Accountability Is Everything

 While NGOs champion important causes, they aren’t immune to scrutiny.
 Just like any other organization, they must be accountable to their donors, partners, and the communities they serve.
 Concerns about financial mismanagement or a lack of transparency can damage an NGO’s reputation and effectiveness.
 The most successful organizations prioritize clear reporting and responsible oversight to maintain public trust.
 This commitment to accountability is what makes them reliable partners in a crisis.
 Tools that support transparent team management are essential for coordinating efforts and demonstrating impact, especially during an emergency response where every action counts.

-Myth: They Only Run on Donations
+Myth: They Survive on Donations Alone

 It’s a common belief that NGOs are funded entirely by individual donations.
 In reality, most have a diverse funding strategy to ensure their long-term stability.
 According to Wikipedia, NGOs often get money from a mix of sources, including donations, membership fees, selling goods or services, and grants from governments or international groups.
 This varied approach helps them weather economic shifts and sustain their operations without relying on a single source of income.
 When you see an NGO with multiple revenue streams, it’s often a sign of a resilient and well-managed organization.
 Any verified group can complete an organization registration to join the PubSafe network and coordinate with others.